 This is the classic fringe look that can be achieved if you have long, straight hair.
 And if you don't?
 Simply investing in a decent pair of hair straighteners will sort that out.

-A shaggy fringe over the eyes is one of our favourite looks.
-Celebrity hairdresser George Northwood calls it the "gringe" and recommends getting it to soften the face and hide imperfections around the eyes.
+A shaggy fringe over the eyes is one of our favorite looks.
+Celebrity hairdresser George Northwood recommends getting it to soften the face.

 Perhaps one of the more modern and exciting fringe styles is this curly lob-and-fringe combo.
 Proof that you don't have to do have straight bangs to look incredible.